-One of our major mobile chip suppliers may change its current fees charged on royalties from its existing and future licensees and sub-licensees in China upon the closure of an investigation case by NDRC for its violation of the Anti-Monopoly Law in China and may cause uncertainties on the Group's royalty fee expenses in the future
+One of our major mobile chip suppliers may change its current fees charged on royalties from its existing and future licensees and sub-licensees in China upon the closure of an investigation case by NDRC for its violation of the Anti-Monopoly Law in China and may cause uncertainties on the Group's royalty fees in the future

-During the Track Record Period, Benywave Technology has been a sub-licensee of one of our suppliers, pursuant to a licensing agreement of which, among others, we are required to pay royalty fees for certain mobile chipsets supplied by them, with reference to the quantity of mobile handsets sold which are equipped with certain model of components supplied by them.
+During the Track Record Period, Benywave Technology has been a sub-licensee of one of our suppliers.
+Pursuant to a licensing agreement, we are required to pay royalty fees for certain mobile chipsets supplied by them, with reference to the quantity of mobile handsets sold which are equipped with certain model of components supplied by them.
 Benywave Wireless became a separate sub-licensee of the relevant supplier at similar terms of the relevant licensing agreement after the Split.

-China's National Development and Reform Commission ("NDRC") has lately issued an Administrative Sanction Decision in February 2015 stating that the relevant supplier has been charging royalty fees at an unfair rate by abusing its dominant position in the market which violated the Anti-Monopoly Law in China and imposed a fine of RMB6.088 billion.
-The relevant supplier has agreed to implement a rectification plan that modifies certain of its business practices in China and that fully satisfies the requirements of the NDRC's order.
-Under the rectification plan, the relevant supplier will not condition the sale of baseband chips on the chip customer signing a license agreement with terms that the NDRC found to be unreasonable or on the chip customer not challenging unreasonable terms in its license agreement.
-The relevant supplier continues to supply mobile chips to the Group and however, due to the above incident, we have not yet received invoices from the supplier for certain royalty expenses payable for the year ended 31 December 2014.
+NDRC has lately issued an Administrative Sanction Decision in February 2015 stating that the relevant supplier has been charging royalty fees at an unfair rate by abusing its dominant position in the market which violated the Anti-Monopoly Law in China and imposed a fine of RMB6.088 billion.
+The relevant supplier has agreed to implement a rectification plan that modifies certain of its business practices in China which fully satisfies the requirements of the NDRC's order.
+Under the rectification plan, the relevant supplier will not sell the baseband chips to its customers conditional upon such customer signing a license agreement with terms that the NDRC found to be unreasonable or not challenging unreasonable terms in its license agreement.
+The relevant supplier continues to supply mobile chips to the Group but due to the above incident, we have not yet received invoices from the supplier for certain royalty expenses payable for the year ended 31 December 2014.
 Our total royalty expenses incurred amounted to approximately RMB5.1 million, RMB19.6 million and RMB43.2 million for each of the three years ended 31 December 2014 respectively.
-Foreseeing the rectification plan that the supplier is carrying out under the requirements of the NDRC, the Directors consider there may be changes to the royalty fees payable in relations to the use of mobile chips purchased from this supplier in the future.
+Out of these royalty expenses, approximately RMB5.1 million, RMB19.6 million and RMB30.0 million for each of the three years ended 31 December 2014 were based on actual invoices received from the relevant supplier.
+The relevant supplier assigns its independent auditors to carry out necessary audit review procedures on its licensees and sub-licensees including our Group to verify that the royalty fees paid and payable to it from time to time are sufficient.
+As at the Latest Practicable Date, our Directors were not aware of any disputes arising between our Group and the relevant supplier in relation to our royalty fees paid.
+The remaining royalties of approximately RMB13.2 million for the year ended 31 December 2014 was accrued with reference to historical royalties and other related expenses incurred and at rates indicated by the relevant supplier.
+Based on the above, our Directors consider that our Group had duly paid and/or provided for sufficient royalty fees during the Track Record Period.
+Notwithstanding the above, foreseeing the rectification plan that the relevant supplier is carrying out under the requirements of the NDRC, the Directors consider there may be changes to the royalty fees payable in relation to the use of mobile chips purchased from this supplier in the future.